ava-global/avantis-developers/api/content.md

 ## Content Graphql

+### DEV Environment

 This is a base url for quering mentioned data via a Graphql Playground. [https://dev.api.avantis.finance/playground/content/graphiql](https://dev.api.avantis.finance/playground/content/graphiql)

-And please use this endpoint for querying data via an programatic client. [https://dev.api.avantis.finance/playground/content/graphql](https://dev.api.avantis.finance/playground/content/graphql)
+An endpoint for querying data via an programatic client. [https://dev.api.avantis.finance/playground/content/graphql](https://dev.api.avantis.finance/playground/content/graphql)

 _Requirement_

 * A client have to set a `X-Auth-Request-Groups` HTTP header value to a csv of group ids before access the graphql endpoint.

+### PROD Environment

+*Note:* There is no playground content api endpoint in *PROD*.

+API Key is required to access a service via an api-gateway, Please request an API Key from an Admin.

+A api-gateway endpoint for querying data via an programatic client. [https://api.avantis.finance/v1/content/graphql](https://api.avantis.finance/v1/content/graphql)

 ### Filter